-- Lack of access to specialists including obstetrics
+- Lack of access to specialists, including obstetrics

 - Lack of access to diagnostic testing and laboratories

-Sadly, the people affected by the loss of these small, rural hospitals tend to be minorities, the elderly who are living with chronic health conditions, and the poor.
+Sadly, the people affected by the loss of these small, rural hospitals tend to be minorities, the elderly living with chronic health conditions, and the poor.
 In other words, rural hospital closures impact those who can least afford to lose easy access to healthcare.

 Carpetbaggers or saviors?

-The story of Surprise Valley Community Hospital could be called a sordid tale – one of mismanagement, crushing debt, bankruptcy and broken promises.
+The story of Surprise Valley Community Hospital could be called a sordid tale – one of mismanagement, crushing debt, bankruptcy, and broken promises.
 Outsiders have filed in and out, promising money and management to keep the rural hospital open – none have panned out.
 Hospital executives practically resigned en masse when auditors showed up.
 According to news reports, federal regulators invoked a financial penalty.
 They suspended Medicare and Medicaid payments to the hospital over concerns about patient care.

 Unfortunately, this scenario is occurring time and time again at rural hospitals across the U.S. So-called “management companies” are swooping in with promises to save troubled hospitals, keep them open, and return them to solvency.
 We don’t like it when telemedicine or “telebilling” is hauled into the swamp.
 The technology holds too much promise and is too great a solution for healthcare to be sullied by quick-fix schemes.

-Physician shortages exacerbate the problem
+Physician shortages exacerbate the problem.

 Even before rural hospitals began closing, there was a shortage of physicians in rural America.
 The National Conference of State Legislatures (NCSL) estimates that “only about 11 percent of the nation’s physicians work in rural areas, despite nearly 20 percent of Americans living there”.
 Statistics quoted by the NCSL illustrate the extent of the problem: